TMJ Treatment Maryland Heights, MO

 What Causes Temporomandibular Joint Dysfunction (TMD)?

-At Axes Physical Therapy, our approach to TMD treatment in Maryland Heights, MO considers these underlying factors, allowing us to create customized treatment plans that target the root causes of pain.
+At Axes Physical Therapy, we take a comprehensive approach to TMD treatment in Maryland Heights, MO, addressing these underlying factors to develop personalized treatment plans that tackle the root causes of your pain.
 With a focus on your unique TMD triggers, we aim to bring you enduring relief and improve your quality of life.

 Diagnosing TMD and TMJ Disorders